laurabpaulsen/EEG_and_mouse_tracking/README.md

     [ ] Should if frame == 1 be changed to 0??

     [ ] Fill out structure in the beginning of .py file

+    Done:
+    [X] Decide when the mouse should return to original position (maybe when images are shown?) - otherwise you can move the mouse beforehand